 When micro SD card has not formatted error, some users may try to defragment files on the card to try to fix the error.
 Defragmentation can help improve the performance of the micro SD card, but it may corrupt the files stored on the card due to Defragmentation.
 If the files are corrupted, you may be unable to recover them.
 Therefore, you should not defragment files on the micro SD card before retrieving files you need.
 The data recovery software can help search for all files on the unformatted micro SD card and allows you to preview the found files after scanning.
 No matter what kinds of files you want to recover, you can recover them in batch.
 However, you should select a different storage media to save the recovered files.

-It is a common sense that micro SD card will convert to RAW file system when it shows not formatted error, and the common solution is to format the micro SD card to convert RAW to NTFS or FAT32.
+It is a common sense that micro SD card will convert to RAW file system when it shows not formatted error, and the common solution is to format the micro SD card to convert RAW FAT32.
 Usually, you can fix the not formatted error successfully after quick formatting memory SD card.
 But things might be not so easy because you may find that you are unable to format the micro SD card.
 In this situation, you can check if there are bad sectors on the micro SD card or run anti-virus software to scan if the card contains any virus.
 In addition, professional format tool can help format micro SD card when it cannot be formatted normally, but what you should know is that it may have damage to the micro SD card.

 A micro SD card might be corrupted or damaged due to long time use, so you had better backup important data on your micro SD card to avoid yourself from running into data loss problem again.

 iCare Data Recovery Pro : Recovery software for micro sd card which wants to reformat